Stieneee/wrt-link/README.md

 A 256 Byte RSA private key.

 In the event this is being used in combination with logmy.io please follow the installation steps provided by logmy.io.
-There is no need to read any of the inforamtion here.
+There is no need to read any of the information here.

 ## Compiling